 Stakeholders welcome the European Commission’s intention to step up EU action against deforestation and forest degradation, as indicated in today’s publication of a roadmap towards a Communication, which is expected to be adopted in the second quarter of 2019.

 This initiative follows numerous calls by NGOs and other civil society organizations, and clear demands by the European Parliament and the Member States that are signatories of the Amsterdam Declaration.

-EU consumption is a key driver of deforestation around the world, caused by commodities such as soy, palm oil, cocoa or meat, of which the EU is a top importer, accounting for as much as 36% of all global imports of crop and livestock products associated with deforestation.
-Deforestation and forest degradation are known to cause severe environmental and social impacts, including climate change and human rights abuses.
+EU consumption is a key driver of deforestation around the world, caused by commodities such as soy, palm oil, cocoa or meat, of which the EU is a top importer, accounting for as much as 36 percent of all global imports of crop and livestock products associated with deforestation.

 This Commission’s initiative is a first step as time is running out for the EU to uphold its international commitment to end deforestation by 2020, as agreed to under Sustainable Development Goal 15, as well as other commitments like the Paris Agreement, the 2014 UN New York Declaration on Forests, and the CBD Aichi targets.

 WWF is now calling on the Commission to develop strong and robust legislative measures to effectively tackle the EU’s global forest footprint on forests worldwide from agricultural commodity supply chains and ensure commodities being imported to the EU market are sustainably produced and deforestation-free.
 Voluntary commitments alone will not be sufficient and new legally binding tools are essential to ensure that the future communication adequately addresses the problem.
 In its feasibility study published in March 2017, the EC had already looked into different policy options, including further regulation.